lm Function in R: A Comprehensive Guide

 1 - pt(tcal, df)

-Finding Critical Values from t-Table
+Finding Critical Values from the t-Table

 # Left Tail